 Table 1 lists the genera in the alliance as well as the number of species in each genus and the distribution of each genus by state.
 Note that there is still active research being undertaken within this group of plants and the number of species within each genus can only be approximate.

-The list in Table 1 is based mainly on information from the Australian Plant Name Index, supplemented by information from the Western Australian Florabase data for Enekbatus, a recent classification in that state for some species previously classified under Baeckea.
-It also acknowledges the recent reclassification of Babingtonia, previously mentioned.
+The list in Table 1 is based mainly on information from the Australian Plant Census, supplemented by information from the Western Australian Florabase data for Enekbatus and Tetrapora.
+It also acknowledges the reclassification of Babingtonia, previously mentioned.

 Table 1 - Genera in the Chamelaucium Alliance